ismail-awr/google-vision-api-test/README.md

 # Node.js Google cloud vision api test project.

-### Setup the authentication & authorization for lynux users , put the below mentioned content in your .bashrc file and replace the path.
+### Setup the authentication & authorization for linux users , put the below mentioned content in your .bashrc file and replace the path.
 	export GOOGLE_APPLICATION_CREDENTIALS='path to your google service account json file'

 ### Setup the project.